vuvuvu/songlist-overlay/README.md

 If set to something other than ```no```, will show the request limit current configured in Streamer Song List.

  There are two possible values you could use here:
- - ```maximum``` will show the total number of requests allowed for this stream, as set by your "Song Limit" in the Streamer Song List queue settings.
+ - ```maximum``` will show the total number of requests allowed for this stream
- - ```remaining``` will show the number of requests that are remaining, which is the maximum minus the number that have already been played.
+ - ```remaining``` will show the number of requests that are remaining

-### songLimitMessage
+### rotationSpeed

-If showSongLimit is ```remaining```, this controls the message that will appear on the screen.
-The ```#``` will be replaced by the remaining number of requests, and plurals (request/requests) will be handled automatically.
+The speed at which songs in the queue rotate, in milliseconds.
+Default is 5000 (5 seconds).
+Note that additional time is added for flip animations.

+## WebSocket Events

+The overlay now supports real-time updates through WebSocket connections, providing instant feedback for:

+- New songs added to queue (with notifications)
+- Songs removed from queue (with notifications)
+- Songs played and moved to history (with "Now Playing" notifications)
+- Queue updates and changes
+- Connection status monitoring

+## Animation Details

+The overlay features several animation types:

+- **Flip Enter**: Songs enter with a 3D flip from -90 degrees with bounce
+- **Flip Exit**: Songs exit with a 3D flip to 90 degrees
+- **Letter Flip**: Individual letters animate in with staggered timing
+- **Position Bounce**: Queue position continuously bounces
+- **Info Pulse**: Information panels pulse with glowing effects
+- **Sparkle**: Decorative sparkles animate above songs

+## Browser Compatibility

+This overlay works in all modern browsers and is optimized for use in streaming software browser sources like OBS and StreamLabs OBS.